 You can find them at work, at your children's school, at church or in your extended family.
 Watch how these fathers interact with their children and with the children of others.
 Ask them about their keys to success as a father.
 Get advice and invite them to share their insights with you.

 Consider joining a fathers support group.
 Nearly every community has a fathers support group in which fathers get together (with or without the kids) to talk about fatherhood and to share ideas and successes with each other.
-Your local church may have such a group or one may be sponsored by a local fatherhood initiative.
+Your local church may have such a group, or one may be sponsored by a local fatherhood initiative.
 A little investment by a dad of time in such a group can pay big dividends for a young father who needs a good male role model or two.

 Identify your own key principles and live them.
 There are many basic principles associated with becoming a great father.
 Ponder these principles, write down the ones that resonate with you, and then work to implement them in your own life and in your approach to fatherhood.
-Committing to live your life in a principle-centered way will help you make decisions and embrace behaviors that will build a great family, even though you may have grown up without a father like that.
+Committing to living your life in a principle-centered way will help you make decisions and embrace behaviors that will build a great family, even though you may have grown up without a father like that.

 Make family your top priority.
 One of the challenges of a young man growing up without a father is that he has perhaps not seen a man subordinate his own needs to that of his family.
 And yet responsible and successful fatherhood requires that we put our families first.
 Watching good male role models do this is important, but there is no substitute for making the personal commitment to make family your highest priority.